Nek5000/nekRS/README.md

 CC=mpicc CXX=mpic++ FC=mpif77 ./nrsconfig [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs]
 ```
 Build settings can be customized through CMake options passed to `nrsconfig`.
-Please remove the previous build and installation directory in case of an update including `<casedir>/.cache` if you want to rerun it.
+Please remove the previous build and installation directory in case of an update.

 ## Setting the Enviroment